ACADEMIC FACULTY & ESS TEACHERS

 ASA is the perfect combination of academic rigor and artistic expression that truly changes the lives of the students (and teachers) who are lucky enough to enjoy this environment.

-Lisa Speck received her Bachelor’s degree in Journalism from the University of Arizona in 1986, then moved to California to complete a two-year post-baccalaureate Elementary Education Certification/Degree from San Diego State University.
+Lisa Speck received her Bachelor’s degree in Journalism from the University of Arizona in 1986.
+She then moved to California to complete a two-year post-baccalaureate Elementary Education Certification/Degree at San Diego State University.
 She then taught 7th and 8th grade math in middle school.
-Following this, she spent three years teaching a “sheltered” English classroom in San Diego in which she had students from 20 different countries in her 3rd and 4th grade class.
-In 1990 Mrs. Speck was a teacher and later program director at the Boston Chinatown Neighborhood Center, where she secured funding from government and private sources, supervised a faculty of 30 teachers, and administered a federal grant program directed with “gang proofing young children.”
+Following this, she spent three years teaching a “sheltered” English classroom in San Diego, in which she had students from 20 different countries in her 3rd and 4th grade class.
+In 1990, Mrs. Speck was a teacher and later program director at the Boston Chinatown Neighborhood Center, where she secured funding from government and private sources, supervised a faculty of 30 teachers, and administered a federal grant program directed at “gang proofing young children.”
 Upon returning to Arizona, Mrs. Speck taught at Pardes Jewish Day School.
 At ASA, Mrs. Speck has been teaching 5th grade social studies since 2009.
 Mrs. Speck is certified to teach kindergarten through 8th grade in California, Massachusetts, and Arizona.

 Education and Degrees Earned: